10 Of The Coolest And Most Unusual Things To Do In Paris

 In 1851, the scientist suspended a 28 kg (61.7 lb) brass-coated lead bob on a 67 m (219.8 ft.) long wire from the dome of the Panthéon.

-The plane of the pendulum’s swing rotates clockwise approximately 11.3° per hour.
+The plane of the pendulum’s swing rotates clockwise at approximately 11.3° per hour.
 It finishes a full circle in approximately 31.8 hours, thus giving direct evidence of Earth’s rotation.

 Located in a converted church, this unique museum features impressive design, science, and engineering collections.
 Extraordinarily detailed models provide a fantastic voyage into the history of technology.